qpliu/esolang/denver/README.md

 ### Loop statement
 A loop statement specifies a list of statements that are executed in a loop until exited.
-A loop can be exited by exit statement or by a continuing an enclosing loop statement, message statement or routine body.
+A loop can be exited by a break statement for the loop or by a break or continue statement for an enclosing loop statement, message statement or routine body.

 ### Message statement
 A message statement specifies a list of arms.
 An arm may have a guard